-4 Signs That You Need Your Electrical Panel Upgrade
+4 Signs That You Need to Upgrade Your Electrical Panel

 1. You Have a Fuse-Based Electrical Panel

-If your house was built before the 1980s, it may have a fuse electrical panel.
+If your house is built before the 1980s, it may have a fuse-based electrical panel.
 Fuses are outdated and not as reliable as circuit breakers.
-Fuse electrical panels were used when houses did not have a significant amount of electricity consumption as they do these days.
-The major advantages of breaker panels are: no need to replace after it tripped, can be easily reset by owner, and compatible with modern equipment such as GFCI or AFCI breakers.
-A fuse-based system is not safe and it is recommended to have an electrician at least check if not replace the fuse box.
-Electrical panel upgrade and fuse box upgrade will improve safety and property value.
+Fuse electrical panels were used when houses did not have a significant amount of electricity consumption.
+Unlike fuse breakers no need to replace after it tripped.
+Breakers be easily reset by the owner.
+Breaker panels are compatible with modern equipment such as GFCI or AFCI breakers.
+A fuse panel is not safe and it is recommended to have an electrician to check or replace the fuse box.
+With adding powerful electrical devices you also need to upgrade your electrical panel.

 2. Evidence of Electrical Burns

-Wires going from your electrical panel can reach the point where they could ignite because of overload or poor connection.
-If you notice an acrid smell from your panel or notice any discolored marks near the circuit breakers/fuses, there is a chance of
+Wires inside your electrical panel can reach the point where they could ignite because of overload or poor connection.
+If you notice a smell from your panel or notice any discolored marks near the circuit breakers or fuses, there is a chance of a potential problem.

 3. Main Circuit Breakers Trip Frequently

-A circuit breaker trip helps to protect circuit from overload or short circuit.
-It happens to protect the circuit from overheating and causing other types of damage.
-It may also happen when your home electricity consumption exceeds the capacity of your electrical panel/service.
-If you are having this problem often, then you need to upgrade electrical panel and likely the whole service in your home.
+A circuit breaker trip helps to protect wires from overloading or short.
+It may also happen when your home electricity consumption exceeds the capacity of your electrical panel.
+And If you are having this problem often, then you need to consider upgrading the electrical panel.

 4. Damaged Wiring

-As wiring ages and starts to deteriorate then you might notice some flickering of lights, experience shocks while touching an appliance, notice a burning smell near electrical outlets or appliances or see any black marks around the panel.
-If you observe these issues, there is a problem with your wiring, and you should immediately call for service and to potentially upgrade the electrical panel.
+As wiring ages and starts to deteriorate then you might notice some flickering of lights.
+Sometimes even experience shocks while touching an appliance or notice a burning smell near electrical outlets or appliances.
+If you observe these issues, there is a problem with your wiring, and you should immediately call an electrician.
 Damaged and overloaded circuits are a fire hazard.
-For this reason insurance companies charge higher premiums for homes with fuse based panels.
-Once a service upgrade and/or panel change is complete you can submit an ESA certificate of inspection to your insurance company to apply for a reduced rate.
+For this reason, insurance companies charge higher premiums for homes with fuse based panels.
+Once electrical panel change is complete you can submit an ESA certificate to your insurance company and apply for a reduced rate.